malmgrenola/rooster/README.md

    8. Download sample image to your local desktop from https://purple-rooster.herokuapp.com/static/assets/testproduct.jpg
    9. click choose file and select the sample image from your local desktop
    10. Press upload and confirm `file uploaded` message
-   11. In top navbar click `Meat section` and confirm `Test product` is there.
+   11. In the top navbar click `Meat section` and confirm `Test product` is there.
    12. Go back to http://purple-rooster.herokuapp.com/admin/products and click on test product
-   13. Press `Delete product` and confirm product is deleted in list.
+   13. Press `Delete product` and confirm the product is deleted in the list.

 Feature passed this test